John George Alexander Leishman: Business

 Many of the Pittsburgh members of the Club were hastily assembled in an ad hoc meeting and formed "The Pittsburgh Relief Committee."
 Two decisions were made at that meeting.
 One was to make immediate, generous and tangible gifts to help the flood relief efforts.
 The other was a pledge never to speak of the Club or the Flood in public or in private.
 All litigation was handled by attorneys Philander Knox and his partner James Hay Reed, of the firm Knox and Reed (now Reed Smith LLP), both of whom were themselves South Fork Fishing and Hunting Club members.

 On July 23, 1892, Alexander Berkman, a self-proclaimed anarchist, sought to destroy Henry Clay Frick, the man Berkman blamed for the carnage of the Homestead steel strike in the preceding weeks.
 Armed with a pistol and a sharpened rat-tailed file, Berkman gained easy access to the headquarters of Carnegie Steel and found his way into the second floor private office of the chairman, 43-year-old Henry Clay Frick.
 Berkman forced his way into Frick's private office on the heels of a porter who had taken in his card.
-He opened fire, and Frick fell to the ground with three bullets in his body.
-Berkman was fended off by Leishman, Frick's second in command, who was in Frick's office at the time.
+As Frick rose, Berkman fired at nearly point-blank range and struck Frick in the left earlobe, the bullet traveling through his neck and lodging into his back.
+After Frick fell, Berkman fired again and struck Frick in the neck.
+Leishman was in the office at the time and grabbed Berkman's arm to prevent a third shot.
+Frick was seriously wounded but rose and tackled Berkman, with the aid of Leishman.
+Frick was stabbed four times in the leg by Berkman before being subdued by employees.
+Frick survived.

 Amid the growing rancor between Frick and Carnegie, Leishman attempted to steer a middle course.
 This was thwarted when Frick engaged a stratagem to orchestrate the ouster of the man who had saved his life from the presidency of Carnegie Steel, and his removal from the Western Pennsylvanian business scene.
 Frick alerted Carnegie to Leishman's speculation in the stock market, a practice that Carnegie engaged in freely, but abhorred in his subordinates.
 Frick worked behind the scenes, with Philander Knox to see that Leishman would be offered the post as ambassador to Switzerland.